A Conversation with Richard Whittaker: Future Department of Authentic Self

 Syed Shariq and I met at a ServiceSpace gathering one evening.
-Shariq, as everyone calls him, emanates a compassionate intelligence that made an immediate impression.
-Learning that he taught at Stanford only heightened this impression.
-Who was this man, I wondered.
+Shariq, as everyone calls him, radiates a compassionate intelligence that made an immediate impression.
+Learning that he taught at Stanford only heightened it.
+Who was this man?
+I wondered.
 This first meeting led to further contact and he became acquainted with works & conversations.
 Eventually Professor Shariq invited me to visit one of his university classes where we had a conversation.
-In addition to what’s captured here, much more went unrecorded adding depth to my already keen interest in learning more about Shariq’s work.
+In addition to what’s here, much more went unrecorded.

 In the conversation that follows, Shariq begins by asking about my own work in publishing.—RW

 Syed Shariq: If I may ask you to begin with sharing a bit about your own background, and what you have been up to from your own journey, and especially your work of publishing over so many years.

 Richard Whittaker: I think a basic part goes back to certain vivid experiences of being alive.
 We're not told that such experiences are important.
 They're hard to articulate and don't fit into any particular category.
 So most of us tend to forget these powerful moments.

 In college I tried out various majors and eventually, I got an undergraduate degree in philosophy.
 I was also engaged in creative things, but mostly outside of a school context.
 I did take a few art courses, some painting and ceramics and I got very interested in writing and poetry.